farwah-h/CGPA-Calculator/README.md

 - Make sure to compile and run the program using a Java compiler or IDE.
 - The program provides step-by-step instructions for data input and displays student information accordingly.

-## License

-This project is licensed under the ownership of Farwah Hamid.

-## Contact

-For further queries contact farwah.hamid21@gmail.com